 1. You know whether the damage exceeds your deductible (worth filing) or not

-3. The contractor can meet your adjuster on-site — catches "we don't see damage" disputes
+3. The contractor can meet your adjuster on-site — so we can clarify damage locations and details

 We provide free post-storm inspections across the KC metro.
 Walk takes 30-45 minutes.
 Written estimate emailed within 24 hours.
 Call (816) 469-9563 or request inspection online.